acforrester/FreedomData/README.md

 ## About

-`FreedomData` is a data package that contains measures of economic freedom for across countries and the U.S. states from two sources:
+`FreedomData` is a data package that contains measures of economic freedom for countries and the U.S. states from two sources:

 1. Economic Freedom of the World (EFW)
 2. Economic Freedom of North America (EFNA)